zyssyz123/vnext-go/README.md

 # Dify vNext (Go)

-**Dify vNext** is a high-performance, concurrent workflow engine written in Go.
-It is designed as a next-generation runtime for LLM-based applications, addressing the performance and architectural limitations of the original Python-based Dify engine.
+**Dify vNext** is a high-performance, concurrent workflow engine written in Go designed for building LLM-based applications and AI agents.

 ## 🚀 Key Features